 Is TDD worth the extra effort?
-I got a reaction from one person who tried applying my tips.
+I got a reaction from one iOS developer who began applying my tips.

-Andy Dwelly began applying my TDD screencasts to his iOS coding.
-Here’s what he writes in Some notes on Test Driven Development:
+Andy Dwelly began applying my old Objective-C TDD screencasts to his iOS coding.
+Here’s what he writes in Some notes on Test-Driven Development: